[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 If such attempted mediation has failed, and after the mediator has made a written report to the President and copied that report to the faculty member, a formal investigation shall be undertaken.
 Together, a member of the Tenure Advisory Committee who has been appointed by the chairperson of that committee and the PSVP (or their representative) shall conduct a thorough, confidential, expeditious review, which shall be concluded within 30 business days, if possible.
 This review and the recommendations of the investigating team shall be considered by the President in determining whether to proceed with formal charges to dismiss the faculty member for cause.

 In all cases of formal charges, the faculty member will be informed of the charges in writing by the Office of the PSVP, which, on reasonable notice, will be considered by a Hearing Panel convened by the President within 30 business days, if possible.
 In the event that a delay of an additional 30 days (maximum) is needed, the faculty member will be informed of the reason for the delay.
-The Hearing Panel will be made up of five members chosen by the Tenure Advisory Committee from a Tenure Hearing Committee, which is formed of twenty tenured faculty members, none of whom has served in any administrative post at or above the level of department chair during the preceding three years.
-The faculty members will be elected at large by the voting faculty (with nominations solicited and voting tallied by the Faculty Senate) for staggered terms of 4 years with 5 membership positions terminating August 31 of each year.
+The Hearing Panel will be made up of five members chosen by the Tenure Advisory Committee from a Tenure Hearing Committee, which is formed of twenty tenured faculty members, none of whom has served in any administrative post at or above the level of department chair (including interim, but not acting) during the preceding three years.
+The faculty members will be elected at large by the voting faculty (with nominations solicited and voting tallied by the Faculty Senate) for staggered terms of 2 years with 10 membership positions terminating August 31 of each year.
 No elected faculty member will be eligible for reelection to the committee until a period of one year has elapsed from the termination date of a prior term unless they were elected to serve less than two years of an unexpired term of a previous member.
+No more than four faculty members elected from any college or school shall serve on the committee at the same time.
 The Faculty Senate President may appoint members to fill vacancies between annual election cycles.
 Members of the Tenure Advisory Committee shall not be eligible for concurrent service on the Tenure Advisory Committee and the Hearing Committee.

-(c) Either party in the dispute may strike no more than three names from those remaining on the list.
+(c) Either party in the dispute may strike no more than three names from those remaining on the list; and

 (d) The Tenure Advisory Committee shall designate the five with the lowest numbers remaining on the list to constitute the Hearing Panel.